MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 All those orchestrators are all going to start at 7 am every day at the same time.
 They are all going to run as described before.
 Only this time, they also report back to another orchestrator.

 Once you start implementing simple workflows, it becomes effortless to build complex scenarios out of simple ones.
+The same patterns we approached that were used to build a single orchestrator can be used to orchestrate multiple sub-orchestrators.

 # Why do I want this?

 Imagine working on a team with many different processes that need to run in parallel.
 Maybe one team is working on the shipping process, the other on the payment process.
 With a single orchestrator to manage multiple sub orchestrators, it makes team collaboration easier.

 In my case, what if someone else wants to add the parsing of another API?
-They can work on their orchestrator and plug it in my `MainDownloadOrchestrator` function, and we'd be done.
+They can work on their orchestrator and plug it in my `MainDownloadOrchestrator` function, and that's it.

+Scraping data from an API is just a single scenario.
+Whether you are building an order processing system, a conference organization tool or the next revolution in IoT data processing, we know that you need a way to organize complexity within your solution.
+We know that you want to reuse more significant part of your system than a single function.

+Durable Functions is how you build complex systems with serverless.

 # What is missing